Holly-Horwood/holiday_helper/README.md

 - DOC Location Map Api - Crown Copyright: Department of Conservation Te Papa Atawhai [2019].
 - kea.jpg & cathedralcove.jpg both obtained from Flickers Creative Commons website.
 - All other images supplied by Holly Horwood and Ryan Connor from our personal collection.
-- Tent Icon by icons8.com
+- Tent and Hut icons by icons8.com
+- Favicon was generated using favicon.io
+- gatadeoro for his post on Stack Exchange that helped with the geo.js file creation https://gis.stackexchange.com/questions/225065/converting-nztm-new-zealand-transverse-mercator-to-lat-long
-- Google Maps
+- Google Maps API

 **Acknowledgements:**